pavelacamposp/direct_data_driven_mpc/README.md

 - [`utilities/initial_state_estimation.py`](utilities/initial_state_estimation.py): Provides functions to estimate the initial state of an LTI model and calculate its equilibrium input-output pairs.
 These functions are integrated into `LTIModel` and are used for reproducing the paper's results.

 ### Visualization (Static and Animated Plots)
 Custom functions are implemented in [`utilities/visualization/data_visualization.py`](utilities/visualization/data_visualization.py) to display input-output data in static and animated plots.
-These functions use Matplotlib for visualization and FFMPEG for saving animations in various formats (e.g., GIF, MP4).
+These functions use Matplotlib for visualization and FFmpeg for saving animations in various formats (e.g., GIF, MP4).

 ### Examples
 The `examples` directory includes scripts to demonstrate the operation of the Data-Driven MPC controller and reproduce the results presented in the paper.